clean-code-craft-tcq-2/tdd-buckets-TharaniDevendran/README.md

 Ouput:

-Valid Input: print the ranges and it's occurences in csv format Invalid Input: Print as not a valid set of sample to process
+1. Valid Input: print the ranges and it's occurences in csv format.
+2. Invalid Input: Print as not a valid set of sample to process